-Legislation has been introduced in previous years to provide free mailing privileges for letters and packages to American troops overseas.
-Two bills have been introduced into the 109th Congress - H.R.
+Legislation was introduced in previous Congresses to provide free mailing privileges for letters and packages to American troops overseas.
+Two bills were introduced into the 109th Congress - H.R.
 923 and H.R.
 2874.
 (H.R.
 2874 supersedes H.R.
 887, a very similar bill introduced by Representative Ford on February 17, 2005.)

 H.R.
-923, the Mailing Support to Troops Act of 2005 (introduced on February 17, 2005 by Representative Fossella, with 71 current cosponsors), in its original form would allow family members of service personnel to mail letters and packages free of charge to active members of the military serving in Afghanistan or Iraq and to servicemen and women hospitalized as a result of disease or injury suffered in Afghanistan or Iraq.
-Mailers would only need to write on the envelope or box "Free Matter for Member of the Armed Forces of the United States' or words to that effect [as] specified by the Postal Service."
-Mail matter that contains any advertising would specifically be excluded.
+923, the Mailing Support to Troops Act of 2005 (introduced on February 17, 2005, by Representative Fossella, with 71 current cosponsors), in its original form would have allowed family members of service personnel to mail letters and packages free of charge to active members of the military serving in Afghanistan or Iraq and to servicemen and women hospitalized as a result of disease or injury suffered in Afghanistan or Iraq.
+Mailers would only have needed to write on the envelope or box "Free Matter for Member of the Armed Forces of the United States' or words to that effect [as] specified by the Postal Service."
+Mail matter that contained any advertising would specifically be excluded.
 H.R.
-923 would authorize appropriations to reimburse USPS for its extra expenses in transporting such mail.
+923 would have authorized appropriations to reimburse USPS for its extra expenses in transporting such mail.
 H.R.
 923 was referred to the Committee on Government Reform.

-3 For more information on existing free mail subsidies, see CRS Report RS21025, The Postal Revenue Forgone Appropriation, Overview and Current Issues, by Nye Stevens.
+4 For more information on existing free mail subsidies, see CRS Report RS21025, The Postal Revenue Forgone Appropriation, Overview and Current Issues, by Kevin R. Kosar.

 H.R.
-2874, the Supply Our Soldiers Act of 2005, was introduced by Representative Ford on June 14, 2005, and has 31 cosponsors.
-It would attempt to make it easier for families and charities to ship letters and packages to soldiers serving in combat zones.
-Soldiers mobilizing for overseas duty would be given an allotment of special stamps (equivalent in value to \$150 per calendar quarter) that they can send to their loved ones, or to selected charities, to allow them to send letters and packages without further postage to the service members.
-There would be a 10-pound limit on packages sent to individuals.
-The Postal Service would be reimbursed by the Defense Department for providing this service, and section 3 of the bill would authorize appropriations to the Defense Department for this purpose and for any other expenses it incurs.
-By putting individual service men and women into the authorization chain for the mail they receive, this bill would avoid the problem of subsidizing unsolicited mail to the troops.
-Additionally, by capping the allotment per service member, it would mitigate potential stress on the military postal system.
+2874, the Supply Our Soldiers Act of 2005, was introduced by Representative Ford on June 14, 2005, and had 31 cosponsors.
+It sought to make it easier for families and charities to ship letters and packages to soldiers serving in combat zones.
+Soldiers mobilizing for overseas duty would have been given an allotment of special stamps (equivalent in value to \$150 per calendar quarter) that they could have sent to their loved ones, or to selected charities, to allow them to mail letters and packages without further postage to the service members.
+There would have been a 10-pound limit on packages sent to individuals.
+The Postal Service would have been reimbursed by the Defense Department for providing this service, and section 3 of the bill authorized appropriations to the Defense Department for this purpose and for any other expenses it incurs.
+By putting individual service men and women into the authorization chain for the mail they receive, this bill avoided the problem of subsidizing unsolicited mail to the troops.
+Additionally, by capping the allotment per service member, it mitigated potential stress on the military postal system.
 H.R.
 2874 was referred to the Committees on Armed Services and Government Reform.